Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 So, creating simple ideas and code took the engineers some hours or even days to achieve something.
 Then, ”usually around three months, you can have… a rough beta” to test and play around with.

+But in the case of Heroes, it took them 6 months to come up with the first draft version.
 It was much quicker than it took for the second version.
 Well, obviously it was because the second version was much more complex.

 More of their experiences and challenges are in the video below.